 Hi Beth,

-There is so much to say and consider in such a short space.
+There is so much to say and to consider in such a short space.

 To begin with, we have to accept that anger is a normal emotion.
 It is one of the emotions we bear as being created the image of our Creator.
 Indeed even God himself gets angry!

-Anger comes about because we are hurt or let down (either deliberately or not).
+Anger often comes about because we are hurt or let down (either deliberately or not).
 God gets angry with Israel because they keep on forgetting him and doing the things he has told them not to do or not doing the things he wants them to do.
-He is angry with us because we have failed to treat him as God in our lives (that by the way is what sin is about).
+He is angry with us because we have failed to treat him as God in our lives (by the way, that is what sin is about).

 So the issue with anger is not so much that you get angry but why and what to do about it.
 Understanding why will help help you work out how to deal with it.